List of VTA bus routes: School tripper routes

 VTA operates a collection of routes timed specifically to serve students at local high schools.
 These services only operate around bell times when schools are in session.

 ACE (Altamont Corridor Express) shuttles

 The VTA, in conjunction with many private entities and high-tech companies, as well as in coordination with Altamont Corridor Express, operates free shuttles to and from various light rail stations and Great America Station to serve businesses in Sunnyvale, Mountain View, Milpitas, Santa Clara, and San Jose.
 Passengers can ride these shuttles for free as funding for these services are provided by grants from high-tech companies and business associations based in Santa Clara County, as well as from the Bay Area Air Quality Management District.
-These mainly operate weekdays only (except holidays).
+These shuttles operate weekdays only (except holidays).

 All shuttles listed below originate from Great America Station and are operated in coordination with ACE train arrival times in the morning peak and departure times in the afternoon peak.